 The RER network (regional express network) is managed by SNCF and RATP (Paris transport).
 These are commuter trains that allow you to travel to the outskirts of Paris.
 A good example of tourist areas on the outskirts of Paris that you can travel to via RER are Versailles (RER C) and Disneyland (RER A).

 TGV and Intercités tickets can normally be booked up to three months in advance, except between mid-December and mid-January, when tickets go on sale two months in advance and during the holidays from February to April and in summer when the sale begins four months before the date of travel.
-For IDTGV it is possible to book six months in advance.
 The ticket price for TGV and Intercité trains increases as the train fills up and it gets closer to the departure date.
 Tickets for TER trains (regional) are always sold at a set price.
 The types of tickets available for SNCF trains are:

 Prem's - Tickets for TGV trains only.
 These tickets should be purchased as soon as possible as there are limited places and they will only be available up to two weeks before departure.
 Ticket prices start at a minimum price of 15 Euros but they cannot be changed or refunded.
 You may find cheaper tickets if you travel by train outside of peak hours.